stephenmccready/Paris/README.md

 # Paris
 Resources for Paris, France

-markets.html - Map of Paris markets including address and opening times (HTML/CSS, Javascript, jQuery, Bootstrap and Bing Maps)
+markets.html - Map of Paris markets including address and opening times Currently has arrondissments 1 thru 13, will add the remaining arrondisments soon (HTML/CSS, Javascript, jQuery, Bootstrap and Bing Maps)